 For the builders of the Io Mountain Database:

 Paul Schenk, Henrik Hargitai, Rhonda Wilson, Alfred McEwen, Peter Thomas

 Why Io?
 Well...
-I'd just painted, sculpted and wrote a novel-length web guide to the huge world Lyr, a model of a livable super-earth.
+I'd just painted, sculpted and wrote a novel-length web guide to Lyr, a model of a livable super-earth.
 A wet world; islands in a world-sea.
-Lyr was huge; it took a year or so.
+Lyr was huge: huge world, and huge project!
+It took a year or so.
 I got really, really, really sick of blue.
 I wanted something hot.
 Hot colors.

 So I started a realistic globe of Io for fun.
 It may orbit Jupiter, but the big guy hasn't pushed his hippie sensibility on his feisty little kid.
 No paisley swirls here, no cloudiness.
 Astronomers can call Io a pizza, but I call it a bratty little Abstract Expressionist slingin' and splattin' that paint around.
 Mustard, black, brick red, olive green, lilac (no joke! pale lavender), rich sepias, siennas and ochres, and white, with accents of blood-red and lemon-yellow (sulfur is weird chameleon stuff).

 Io has to be a New York abstract expressionist.
 Just look at all those cigarette burns!
 And ash all over...